 4Health Grain Free Line

 These grain-free recipes are similar to the original line in terms of quality but contain starches such as legumes and potatoes rather than barley, rice, and oatmeal.
-Meat is the first ingredient in all of these recipes as well.
+Meat is the first ingredient in all of these dog food recipes as well.

 - Beef & Potato Formula